andersmurphy/andersmurphy-blog/resources/posts/2019-09-08-clojure-generating-html-and-xml.md

             [clojure.data.xml :as xml]))
 ```

 The `sexp-as-element` function is used to generate an XML RSS feed. `map` iterates over a sequence of posts and generate the corresponding RSS items.
-There's nothing special about the syntax in this example its just regular Clojure. `emit` writes the XML to file.
+There's nothing special about the syntax in this example its just regular Clojure.
+Finally, `emit` writes the XML to file.

 ```clojure
 (def site-title "Site Title")